leytondsilva/Arduino-assisted-Hydroponics-Project/README.md

 An automated working hydroponics system with the help of Arduino and additional sensors.

 <img src=IOT%20Hardware%20Pics/The-Best-Hydroponic-Systems-e1457739916186.jpg width=500 height=350>
-ArduinoHydrponics.txt - Arduino code to control the sensors and automation of Hydroponics
+ArduinoHydrponics.txt - Arduino code to control the sensors and automation of Hydroponics.

 ## Hardware Requirements: